 Handles are held in and resolved by handle servers and the handle servers are grouped into one or more handle sites within each handle service.
 There are no design limits on the total number of handle services which constitute the Handle System, there are no design limits on the number of sites which make up each service, and there are no limits on the number of servers which make up each site.
 Replication by site, within a handle service, does not require that each site contain the same number of servers; that is, while each site will have the same replicated set of handles, each site may allocate that set of handles across a different number of servers.
-Thus, increased numbers of handles within a site can be accommodated by adding additional servers, either on the same or additional computers, additional sites can be added to a handle service at any time, and additional handle services can be created.
+Thus, increased numbers of handles within a site can be accommodated by adding additional service at any time, and additional handle services can be created.
 Every service must be registered with the Global Handle Registry, but that handle service can also have as many sites with as many servers as needed.
 The result is that the number of identifiers that can be accommodated in the current Handle System is limited only by the number of computers available.

-1.2.2 Performance
+1.2.3 Performance

-Constant performance across increasing numbers of identifiers is addressed by hashing, replication, and caching.
+Constant performance across increasing numbers of identifiers is addressed by replication, caching and hashing.